 By applying these principles, you can create an authentic communication space while navigating challenging emotions.
 Though these techniques are not always easy to practice, they are essential to fostering positive connections that meet the needs of both you and your loved one.

 Do you often find yourself responding with excessive anger or verbal attacks when emotional needs are expressed?
 If so, it might be time for you to seek additional help.
-Our clinicians at Edgewood can help you manage your anger reactions and engage in healthy communication by exploring your triggers and setting goals.
-If you are ready to take the next step toward positive connection with others, please contact us to explore your options.
+LifeStance Health can help you manage your anger reactions and engage in healthy communication by exploring your triggers and setting goals.
+If you are ready to take the next step toward positive connection with others, contact us to explore your options.